GoogleCloudPlatform/podcast/site/content/post/episode-99-cloud-functions-and-firebase-hosting-with-david-east/index.md

 So if you're using the Cloud Vision API, those credentials are automatically configured in that environment.
 And the same for your Firebase credentials.
 And so it's really easy to just say, OK, I'm going to read data from this section and send it back, or I need to call this API.
 I need to talk to whatever service that's in the Google Cloud or Firebase ecosystem.
 All that authentication and credentialing is just automatically taken care of for you.

 MARK: Nice.
 So that's almost burying the lead a little.
 I feel like I want to highlight it.
 It sounds like, basically, like this seems like a sweet spot where maybe you want to cross ecosystems.
-Like, say, you want to do some stuff in cloud, Google Cloud Platform.
+Like, say, you want to do some stuff in cloud, Google Cloud.
 Like, maybe you have a database there.
 You want to do something like Cloud Vision.
 But also, being able to take advantage of basically the buttery sweetness of Firebase.
 Would that be kind of accurate?

 DAVID: Yeah, totally.
 The fact that you don't have to worry about your credentials is really great.
 And we also provide this credentialing with the Firebase CLI that you install through NPM.
 We have like local runners.
 So a lot of times, you're dealing with, like, oh, I just want to do this locally right now.
 I don't want to have to deploy to test this.